MicrosoftLearning/mslearn-ai-fundamentals.es-es/Instructions/Labs/12-generative-ai.md

 1. Revisa la respuesta y el razonamiento de la misma.

-1. Ahora vamos a establecer expectativas claras para la respuesta Escribe la siguiente indicación:
+1. Ahora vamos a establecer expectativas claras para la respuesta Escriba la siguiente indicación:

     ```prompt
     What are the top 10 sights to see in Paris?
 Answer with a numbered list in order of popularity.